 Madison is a very small city located in the state of Illinois.
 With a population of 3,092 people and just one neighborhood, Madison is the 460th largest community in Illinois.

-Madison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Madison is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Madison is a city of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Madison who work in sales jobs (27.85%), office and administrative support (13.09%), and management occupations (7.91%).

 The percentage of people in Madison with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.46% of people over 25 have a bachelor's degree or advanced degree.